Our Favorite American-Made Companies to Support Now and Always

 We're paying homage to mindful makers and handcrafted finds from local brands around the country.

 Every maker has a story.
 Whether you use an age-old method of indigo-dyeing that you hope to preserve and pass on or are trying a new way to brew all of the benefits that nature has to offer with a single pot of floral tea, the motivations behind what we make are endless.
-That's why we at Martha Stewart Living are dedicated to spotlighting and honoring various makers and their inspirations, in hopes that they may ignite the next generation of local creators and ever-passionate doers.
+That's why we are dedicated to spotlighting and honoring various makers and their inspirations, in hopes that they may ignite the next generation of local creators and ever-passionate doers.

 Paying homage to, and continually supporting, homegrown talent is at the core of our work.
 Looking to shop with companies that make their goods close to home?
 This list of our favorite American-made retailers and their top products will help.
 And if you're someone who hopes to turn your dreams of creating into a full-time reality, we're here to inspire you with their stories.